sr42-dev/scaling-spoon/README.md

 ## Potential Final Project Statements :

 1. Simulate a quadrotor picking up and placing a carboard box from point to point using any environment and package of your choosing.
-Successful completion of this statement will most definitely get you into the three sigma bracket mentioned in the grading methodology section.
+Successful completion of this statement will most definitely get you into the three sigma bracket mentioned in the grading methodology section and guarantees a distinction grade.